Rethinking plastic packaging – towards a circular economy

 In developing markets, where sachets are most popular, infrastructure for collection is often limited and leftover sachets can end up in landfill, or litter the streets, waterways and oceans.
 But, since 2011, we've been working with the Fraunhofer Institute for Process Engineering and Packaging IVV on CreaSolv® Recycling technology which allows us to recycle multi-layered plastic sachets.

-CreaSolv® is a breakthrough chemical process that recycles sachets and turns them into safe, high-quality polymers for use again and again – including in our non-food packaging sachets.
+CreaSolv® Sachet Recycling technology is a breakthrough process that produces safe, high-quality polymers for use again and again – including in our non-food packaging sachets.
 It enables us to recover six kilos of pure polymers with the same energy effort as the production of one kilo of virgin polymer, reducing the CO2 footprint of sachets.

 Our pilot plant in Indonesia, opened in 2018, is the only facility in the world where this technology is being used to recycle sachets.
 It can process three tonnes of material a day.
 Once we've proved the technical and commercial viability of the technology, our ambition is to start discussions with investors and other interested parties to develop a full-scale commercial plant, capable of processing around 30 tonnes of material a day.

 The sachets we plan to recycle won’t just be ours – they will be a mix of all the sachets discarded by consumers, whether made by us or by our competitors.
 And the recycled resin we produce can be used by anyone, not just Unilever.
 Alongside an infrastructure for collecting and processing sachets – which we are also working on with other municipal governments – CreaSolv® Recycling technology offers the potential for a circular economy model and is a win-win for business and the environment.

 We hope that CreaSolv® Recycling technology will transform sachets from a global problem into a sustainable economic opportunity.

 This work contributes to the following UN Sustainable Development Goals